ychong4/ychong4.github.io/Activity 2/AWS/Airflow/Youtube_Comment_Analysis/Readme.md

 </br>

-After that, we can create an external table in Amazon Athena so that it can be analyzed using SQL, and can be connected to Tableau.
+After that, we can connect S3 to Amazon Athena, and create an external table in Amazon Athena so that it can be analyzed using SQL, and it can be connected to Tableau.

 ![](amazon_athena.png)

 </br>

-In the last step, we build a dashboard for the sentiment count and the emotional count.
+In the last step, we set up Tableau using Aamazon Athena as a data source.
+We build a dashboard for the sentiment count and the emotional count.

 ![](sentiment_count.png)
 ![](emotion_count.png)

-From the chart, we can see that the neutral sentiment
+From the chart, we can see that the the distribution of sentiment and emotion are:
+- 64% neutral, 31% positive, and 5% negative.
+- 86% others, 12% joy, 1% fear 0.7% surprise, 0.5% sadness, 0.2% disgust.
+We can conclude that the comments for this youtube video leans towards positive side.